siddharth786s1/Project-Intelligencia-Scheduler/integration_summary.md

    - Analysis of integration points
    - Recommendations for improvements

+6. **ApprovalWorkflow Integration (`frontend/src/docs/approval-workflow-integration.md`)**
+   - Documentation of the ApprovalWorkflow component integration
+   - Details on permission-based status transitions
+   - UI/UX considerations for the approval process
+   - Testing guidelines for workflow validation

 ## Key Integration Points

 The integration between the frontend and scheduler service involves: